mazunki/uio/IN5020/notes.md

 MOM is still used

+the responsibility of a broker here is to convert the messaging format from the source to the destination

 ## publish/subscribe
-addrsesing is done through content (aka subscriptions)
+addressing is done through content (aka subscriptions)

 the broker is responsible of coordinating delivery and deciding on persistence of messages.